 Assignment or Due Date Manner of Submission Late Penalty

 Test

-Reflection papers Throughout semester by bmorrong@uoguelph.ca 3 points immediately.
+Reflection papers Throughout the bmorrong@uoguelph.ca 3 points immediately.

-noon on one of these 3 additional points
+semester by noon on 3 additional points

-day: Submit 3 (any 3 dates) taken off for each
+one of the dates listed Submit 2 (any 2 dates) taken off for each

-- Sept 30 Each reflection is worth day of lateness.
+earlier Each reflection is worth day of lateness.

-- Oct 14 15%.

-- Oct 28

-- Nov 11

-- Nov 25
+As a WORD doc 15%.

-Presentation of a Resource is due the bmorrong@uoguelph.ca Resource: 3 points
+Presentation of a Resource is due the day bmorrong@uoguelph.ca Resource: 3 points

-psychotherapy Sunday before your and your classmates immediately.
+psychotherapy before (Sunday) your and your classmates immediately.
 3

-technique or skill assigned class by noon additional points
+technique or skill assigned class - by noon additional points

 taken off for each

 day of lateness.

-Presentation in assigned
+Presentation in assigned In class

 class Unless arrangements

-In class are made, no
+are made, no

 presentation on the

 assigned date means

 a 0 on the

 assignment.

-Take-home exam Due at noon Dec 11 at bmorrong@uoguelph.ca 5 points immediately.
+Take-home exam Due at noon Dec 9 - bmorrong@uoguelph.ca 5 points immediately.

-given out the last noon 5 additional points
+given out the last WORD doc 5 additional points

 day of class taken off for each

 day of lateness.